-Once you are set up to trade margin through GDAX, the amount of leverage you can access depends on which currency pair you want to trade.
-Note that GDAX offers margin trading with leverage up to 3x on BTC/USD and ETH/USD pairs, up to a limit of $10,000, or 2x for BTC/EUR pair up to 3,000 EUR, and up to $500 for LTC/USD pair.
+One of the remarkable features of the exchange compared to other exchanges, is its margin trading options.
+Once you are set to trade margin through GDAX, the amount of leverage you can access depends on which currency pair you want to trade.
+GDAX bids margin trading with leverage up to 3x on BTC/USD and ETH/USD pairs, up to a limit of $10,000, or 2x for BTC/EUR pair up to 3,000 EUR, and up to $500 for LTC/USD pair.

-If you want to use borrowed money to trade digital currencies through GDAX, you have to enable margin trading at the top of the margin trading panel.
-For BTC/USD, you can use 3x leverage.
-What this means for practical purposes is that if the combined value of your BTC and USD balances stands at $1,000, you can purchase or sell $3,000 worth of BTC/USD.
-For that particular pair, GDAX lets you access up to $10,000 in the margin.
-However, if you want to trade the BTC/EUR pair, GDAX offers 2x leverage and a funding limit of $ 3,716.22
+If you are willing to use on-loan money to trade cryptocurrencies through GDAX, you have to enable margin trading at the top of the margin trading panel.
+For BTC/USD, you can leverage as high as 3x.
+Meaning, if the combined value of your BTC and USD balances sums to a total of $3,000, you can purchase or sell $9,000 worth of BTC/USD.

 Like some other exchanges, GDAX offers a Websocket feed that lets traders easily gain access to real-time market data.
 The trading API also allows for the development of secure trading bots.

-GDAX’s fully featured trading API offers an efficient way for developers to build digital asset trading applications and to offer related functionality.
-Programmers can build tools to track the market, view trading history, monitor open orders, and more.
+GDAX’s abundant trading API offers an effective way for developers to build digital asset trading bots/applications, to track the market, view trading history, monitor open orders, and more, so as to offer related functionalities of the exchange.
 The followings outline exceptional properties of the GDAX’s API

 - A customizable, WebSocket-synced Order Book implementation